 Ultrasone Pro 480I, 580I, 780I, Headphones Review

 The manufacturer Ultrasone recently presented a complete series of headphones.
-The Ultrasone PRO 480i, PRO 580i, and PRO 780i headphones are priced between EUR 99 and EUR 180, so they tend to be lower.
+The Ultrasone PRO 480i, PRO 580i, and PRO 780i headphones are mid priced.
 The PROi series also includes the two headphones PRO 550i and PRO 750i, which we had already tested with us.
-The series is completed by the top model PRO 900i, which with a retail price of 399 euros is also the top of the series in terms of price.
+The series is completed by the top model PRO 900i, which is a little bit more expensive and is also the top of the series in terms of price.

 - Scope of delivery,